Where we are

 The mission promise was developed after biblical reflection.
 More details – and the next steps can be found on our web site.

 Sunday worship is at the centre of our church life.
 Most of our services follow a traditional Church of Scotland pattern.
-There are two “card” Communions each year, held on the last Sunday in April and October.
-Informal Communion services are also held on various occasions throughout the Church year.
+There are two Communions each year, held on the last Sunday in April and October.

 The foundation stone of the present church was laid on May 24th 1837, constructed for the sum of £2520 and opened on 17th November 1839.
 It contains a fine pipe organ built by Harrison and Harrison of Durham in 1884, and a large stained-glass window at the east end, erected in December 1896 in memory of Sir James Anderson Kt. who captained the steamship “Great Eastern”, (designed by Isambard Kingdom Brunel), which laid the first successful transatlantic telegraph cable in 1866.
 Inside the church, a light ambience is achieved with tall side windows and a high, vaulted timber ceiling and round gallery area.
 The chancel area was completely refurbished in autumn 2005, with the pulpit height reduced: the font resited: new choir chairs added; and a raised platform carpeted throughout.
 Wheelchair/buggy access was also provided and a spacious “all abilities” toilet created.

-Across the street there is an excellent, recently refurbished church hall which hosts many social events and is home to several local groups, built around 1900 thanks to the efforts of the Minister Rev Alexander Chapman, who together with other members of the congregation, organised a series of fund raising activities.
+Across the street there is an excellent, recently refurbished church hall, built around 1900 thanks to the efforts of the Minister Rev Alexander Chapman, who together with other members of the congregation, organised a series of fund raising activities.
 He was also responsible for the formation on November 23rd 1886, of the St Mary’s Woman’s Guild, now known as The Guild.

 Formation of St Mary’s – Greyfriars’